 - This however, can be mitigated by wearing a nightguard to reduce grinding forces while asleep.

-- Cracked teeth that need stronger support such as dental crowns and dental implants
+- Cracked teeth that need stronger support such as dental crowns

 - Crooked teeth (these need to be corrected before dental veneers can be considered)